iliassioutis/iliassioutis.github.io/building/ai-workflow-assurance-os/index.md

 An approval request should identify the release candidate being reviewed, the approvers required, the reason approval is needed, and any linked policy or risk context.
 One approval request may then receive one or more approval decisions, depending on how many approvers are required for that release.
 Approval-decision outcomes may include approved, rejected, approved with exception, or sent back for changes.

-A release candidate may therefore have one or more evaluation-result records, one or more policy-check-result records, zero or more approval requests, one or more approval decisions through those requests, one or more evidence packs, and one or more supporting documents attached to it.
+A release candidate may therefore have one or more evaluation-result records, one or more policy-check-result records, zero or more approval requests, one or more approval decisions through those requests, zero or more evidence packs, and zero or more supporting documents attached to it.

 Typical fields for release records include:
 - target environment